Addressing power inequalities within the Movement.

 Gender Pay Gap

-Among our Core Team (formerly HQ, however after becoming virtual and internationalising our staff we adopted the name Core Team), the average difference between men and women in the core team is £519.56 per annum (calculated by taking the average annual wage of women and men in the Core Team, and comparing the difference)
+Among our Core Team (formerly HQ, however after becoming virtual and internationalising our staff we adopted the name Core Team), the gender pay gap is 1.39%.

 To learn about our policy surrounding the abuse of power (which incorporates all manners in which people’s safety and dignity might be endangered, including but not limited to sexual harassment and bribery) read the Health Poverty Action Programme Participants Safeguarding and Protection Policy (PPSPP).
 It has been developed to ensure the maximum protection of programme participants from exploitation.